 - slices of cheese (Swiss or Velveeta) or salted duck egg for toppings

-Place a 1″-thick baking sheet or a large roasting pan that would fit a muffin tray on the top rack of the oven.
-Fill the tray with warm water, then pre-heat the oven to 325 deg.
-Fahrenheit.
+- Baine Marie Preparation: Place a 1″ thick baking tray or a large roasting pan that would fit a muffin tray on the top rack of the oven.
+Fill the tray with warm water, then pre-heat the oven to 160°C (325°F).

 - In a medium bowl, beat the eggs, then add the melted butter, milk, and sugar.
 If using Pandan essence, stir in the essence to the water before adding them to the egg mixture.
 Whisk or beat the egg mixture on low setting using an electric mixer until well-mixed.
 Add the sifted flour and baking powder and fold in the egg and milk mixture then beat on low setting again.